marionettejs/backbone.marionette/docs/marionette.collectionview.md

 The `render` method of the collection view is responsible for rendering the entire collection.
-It loops through each of the items in the collection and renders them individually as an `itemView`.
+It loops through each of the children in the collection and renders them individually as an `childView`.

 ```js
 MyCollectionView = Backbone.Marionette.CollectionView.extend({...});